pull-vert/kotlin-utf8-string/README.md

 would be a mistake to try to resolve the ambiguity by defining that strings are made of characters.

 There's much more to say about Unicode, UTF-8, and the world of multilingual text processing, but it is enough for now.
-We hope you have a better understanding of how kotlin-inline-string ```Utf8String``` behave and that, although it may contain arbitrary bytes, UTF-8 is a central part of its design.
+We hope you have a better understanding of how kotlin-utf8-string ```Utf8String``` behave and that, although it may contain arbitrary bytes, UTF-8 is a central part of its design.

 ## Full sample